phearbot/ping22/README.md

 # ping22
-tcp port pinging utility
+tcp port pinging utility wrapper for wireshark

-I'm editing this in the browser.
-Neat.
+Probably will be re-written at some point to use netcat, but this was easier for now.